-By 2 weeks (14 days) before the FPTC, counsel must file a Joint Statement of the Case for the Court to read to the panel of prospective jurors before commencement of voir dire.
-This should be a brief neutral statement no more than one page long.
+The parties must file a Joint Proposed Statement of the Case by 2 weeks (14 days) before the FPTC.
+This is the statement the Court will read to the panel of prospective jurors before commencement of voir dire.
+This should be a brief neutral statement, no more than one page long.